joaquimrocha/radosfs/doc/arch.md

 with it.
 By default, the ratio that triggers the automatic compaction is **0.2** which means that if the *compact ratio* is lesser than or equal to that value, than the directory is compacted.
-Note that this automatic compaction (when needed) is only triggered by the Dir::update method.
+Note that this automatic compaction (when needed) is only triggered by the Dir::refresh method.
 Certainly, setting a *compact ratio* or zero will result in the automatic compaction never being called.